 Archbishop Carroll High School’s curriculum provides a rigorous introduction to a lifelong love of learning.
-Our program of study responds to our students’ diverse learning styles and talents, challenging them to be problem-solvers, thinkers, and leaders, with the skills to make the world a better place.
+Our specialized programs are challenging them to be problem-solvers, thinkers, and leaders, with the skills to make the world a better place.
 We guide students to hear the call of their personal relationship with God, knowing and witnessing his works in class, in the community, and in their own growth.

 Our Augustine Scholars program offers a special opportunity for mentoring and academic excellence for those students who distinguish themselves as true scholars upon application to the school.
 This selective program includes service projects, one-on-one mentoring with local college graduates, social and education activities, and an academic scholarship.